fly-lang/fly/llvm/docs/UserGuides.rst

 :doc:`CodeGenerator`
    The design and implementation of the LLVM code generator.
-Useful if you are working on retargetting LLVM to a new architecture, designing a new codegen pass, or enhancing existing components.
+Useful if you are working on retargetting LLVM to a new architecture, designing a new GenStmt pass, or enhancing existing components.

 :doc:`TableGen <TableGen/index>`